 Bonsai Tonight is the blog alternative to the mainstream bonsai media.
 New posts every Tuesday and Friday.

 My name is Jonas Dupuich and I am a Northern California bonsai enthusiast.
 I study and write about bonsai with guidance from Boon Manakitivipart, and I am a founding member of Bay Island Bonsai.
-Write me at jonas at bonsaitonight dot com.
+Contact me at jonas at bonsaitonight dot com; send bonsai questions to Ask Bonsai Tonight.